 RESTROOMS & REST AREAS

 It's best to learn where restrooms are, if they are easily accessed from the snow or if an elevator ride will be necessary.
 Knowing this info ahead of time helps you gauge how much time it'll take to arrive at the restroom.
-It's also good to designate a spot where you might take 5, grab a snack or find a cozy area to warm up.
+It's also good to designate a spot where you might take five, grab a snack or find a cozy area to warm up.

 GREAT UTAH RESORTS FOR ADAPTIVE SKIERS